-Georgia has no DPC laws at present but DPC practices are known to be operating in the state.
+Georgia has passed SB 18 the “Direct Primary Care Act.”
+It is a well written bill to define DPC as “not subject to state insurance laws.”
+It passed the senate and the house and was signed by the governor on April 25, 2019 making Georgia the 26th state to have DPC “not insurance” defining language.
 Be sure to review Georgia Code Title 33 Insurance when designing your practice.
 Physicians will want to be certain that they are not defined as operating an insurance company or a health maintenance organization.
 Note that Georgia is one of only eleven states that elect their insurance commissioner (most are appointed by the governor), and a recent candidate (not elected) campaigned in part on the idea that DPC should not be regulated as insurance.
 In 2017 Georgia did pass HB 165 to "provide that maintenance of certification shall not be required as a condition of licensure to practice medicine, staff privileges, employment in certain facilities, reimbursement, or malpractice insurance coverage."

 DPC “not insurance” legislation is being promoted again in 2019.
 Practices should note Georgia Attorney General’s Opinion 82-71 “Prepaid Dental Plans May not be Licensed as Health Maintenance Organization.”
 The letter stated: ”In short, it is my official opinion that all of the above-discussed prepaid dental plans constitute the offering of insurance if their financial success depends upon some participants not fully utilizing the available benefits so as to offset the cost of participants who fully utilize available benefits.
 Alternatively, if in fact a plan's charges to each participant approximate the cost of the services rendered to that participant, no insurance or risk distribution among participants would be involved.
 An examination by your office of the fee structure and costs of operation of a particular plan may be necessary to reach the proper determination as to that plan.”
 For now DPC practices in Georgia will want to 1) avoid charging patients on a prepaid basis, and 2) build a fare market value argument (likely by referencing other DPC practices across the country) to demonstrate the fair market value of the services delivered.